w3c/wai-arrm/content/index.md

 First, decide if you want to use the example [role definitions](roles), or use different roles for your project team.

-Next, for each success criteria (or your organization’s accessibility tasks), walk through the steps in 'Deciding who is responsible' to assign responsibilities.
+Next, for each success criteria or accessibility task, walk through the steps in 'Deciding who is responsible' to assign responsibilities.